emoreno911/Nesee/README.md

 # NESEE

-### An user-friendly experience to customize NFT bundles

-NESEE is the evolution of the [Nes3D](https://github.com/emoreno911/Nes3D) project, now using the Unique Network SDK and built for the Web3athon 2023 _#BUIDLtheFuture_
+NESEE is a tool designed to bring a new user-friendly experience to customize and interact with NFT bundles.
+It's the evolution of the [Nes3D](https://github.com/emoreno911/Nes3D) project, now using the Unique Network SDK and built for the Web3athon 2023 _#BUIDLtheFuture_

 - Sponsor: Polkadot
 - Challenge: Unique Network